-WEDCO has completed Phase 1 of a 252-acre, mixed-use business park located approximately 1/2 mile from Exit 17 on Interstate 84.
-Phase 2 will be complete in the Spring of 2019.
-The business park is a Keystone Opportunity Zone (KOZ) and Keystone Innovation Zone.
+WEDCO has completed Phase 1, 2 & 3 of a 252-acre, mixed-use business park located approximately 1/2 mile from Exit 17 on Interstate 84.
+The business park is a Keystone Opportunity Zone (KOZ) and Keystone Innovation Zone (KIZ).
 It is approved for light manufacturing, professional office, assembly, technology, distribution, and light industrial uses.
 Current tenants include Sutophen East and the Pennsylvania Department of Human Services.
 The location provides excellent access to the NY, NJ, and New England markets.
 WEDCO garnered nearly $10 million in public/private investment for Phase 1.
 Final subdivision approval has been received and the first tenant leasing space in the park began operations in the summer of 2013.

 The Stourbridge Project